Skip to content

 Your 4-Week “First Fish” Roadmap

-Follow this in order.
-It removes 90% of beginner confusion.
+Follow this step-by-step framework to eliminate 90% of beginner frustration.

 Week 1